uoftbiophysics/uoftbiophysics.github.io/_blog/why-null-models-crispr.md

 category: paper

 description: |
-  A story about the power of ''null models'' to shape how we interpret data.
+  A story about the power of null models to shape how we interpret data.

 people: # add people that are involved in this project
   - maddy